simoncblyth/env/mysqlhotcopy/mysql_repair_table_live.rst

 May 23
        finally a coldcopy (hotcopy fails due to crashed table) tarball transferred to NUU, and is extracted into DB and repaired

+May 23-30
+       investigate approaches to getting recovered tables onto dybdb1 without long outtages.
+Using

+May 24
+       Simon suggests name change from "tmp_ligs_offline_db" to reflect the critical nature of the DB.
+       Gaosong aggrees suggesting "channelquality_db"

+May ~30
+       stood up  MySQL server of version  precisely matching that of dybdb1/2 :e:`/mysql/mysqlrpm` due to concerns about limitations regards repairing tables created on different versions http://dev.mysql.com/doc/refman/5.0/en/repair-table.html

 hotcopy crash
 ~~~~~~~~~~~~~~~~